 Mets vs Phillies: Odds, Spread, and Total

-The New York Mets have dropped three games in a row and will aim to win Game 2 of the three-game series against the Philadelphia Phillies.
-The Mets are 76-68…
+The New York Mets have dropped four games in a row and will aim to win Game 3 of the four-game series against the Philadelphia Phillies.
+The Mets are 76-69…

-The New York Mets have dropped three games in a row and will aim to win Game 2 of the three-game series against the Philadelphia Phillies.
+The New York Mets have dropped four games in a row and will aim to win Game 3 of the four-game series against the Philadelphia Phillies.

-The Mets are 76-68 and second in the National League East Division.
-They are eight games behind the Phillies for first place and have a three-game advantage in the final wild card berth.
-New York lost Game 1 by a 1-0 score.
-The New York offense produced only five hits, with Pete Alonso leading the way with two.
-The bullpen performed admirably, and the second inning proved decisive.
+The Mets are 76-69 and second in the National League East Division.
+They are nine games behind the Phillies for first place and have a two-game advantage in the final wild card berth.
+New York lost Game 2 by a 9-3 score.
+New York got down 4-0 early and never recovered.
+Everyone in the Mets lineup had at least one hit, but it still didn't matter.

-The Phillies are 84-60 and lead the NL East Division.
-Philadelphia is getting closer to sealing the NL East crown, and they will try to win another close game.
-They have won four of their previous five games, including two shutouts.
-Philadelphia recorded seven hits in Game 1, with Harrison Bader leading the way on offense with three.
+The Phillies are 85-60 and lead the NL East Division.
+Philadelphia is getting closer to sealing the NL East crown, and they will try to keep playing well on both sides of the ball.
+They have won five of their previous six games, including two shutouts.
+Philadelphia scored early and padded its lead late in the game.
+The offense picked up 13 hits, and Harrison Bader had another great game, getting three hits, including a home run and two RBIs.

 Spread